DvdQzd/react-assigment-1/README.md

 Ensure that the new input entered by the user overwrites the old username passed to UserOutput Add two-way-binding to your input (in UserInput) to also display the starting username Add styling of your choice to your components/ elements in the components - both with inline styles and stylesheets

+The deployed page can be found at https://bloodylink.github.io/react-assigment-1/